TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/sql-datasync-snapshotisolationdisabled.md

 	productPesIds="13491"
 	cloudEnvironments="public,blackForest,fairfax,mooncake"
 />
+# Unsupported object names in Data Sync

-# We ran diagnostics on your resource and found an issue
+## We ran diagnostics on your resource and found an issue

 <!--issueDescription-->
 We were able to detect that snapshot isolation is disabled in the Database(s):<br>
 **<!--$SnapshotIsolationDisabledDatabaseList--> SnapshotIsolationDisabledDatabaseList <!--/$SnapshotIsolationDisabledDatabaseList-->**
 <!--/issueDescription-->

 Snapshot isolation must be enabled.
-For more info, see [Snapshot Isolation in SQL Server](https://docs.microsoft.com/dotnet/framework/data/adonet/sql/snapshot-isolation-in-sql-server)
+For more info, see [Snapshot Isolation in SQL Server](https://docs.microsoft.com/dotnet/framework/data/adonet/sql/snapshot-isolation-in-sql-server).

 ## **Recommended Steps**